 Tharpe moved to New York City to pursue her musical career and gave a breakout performance at Carnegie Hall's 1938 Christmas concert.
 She began performing regularly around town, especially at Cotton Club with Cab Calloway and Duke Ellington.
 Decca Records hired her to record four songs, including "That's All," which introduced Tharpe to audiences as both a singer and groundbreaking guitarist.

 Sister Rosetta was a sensation by the 1940s, with multiple successful albums under her belt.
 "Strange Things Happening Every Day" hit No. 2 on the Billboard chart.
 She showed no signs of slowing down, wowing fans with her rendition of "Didn't It Rain."
 During her career, regardless of her personal faith, Tharpe would perform for any and every audience, from church crowds to secular clubs.

 At the peak of her career, you could consider Sister Rosetta a bonafide celebrity.
-She drove a Cadillac, wore stylish clothes, and even had her third wedding ceremony at Washington D.C.'s Griffith Stadium where fireworks followed her performance, in which she took the stage clad in her wedding dress.
+She drove a Cadillac, wore stylish clothes, and even had her third wedding ceremony at Washington D.C.'s Griffith Stadium, where fireworks followed her performance, in which she took the stage clad in her wedding dress.

 Unfortunately, Tharpe's career took a turn when she decided to deviate from her signature gospel music.
 She had long collaborated with fellow gospel singer Marie Knight and the two decided to release a secular blues album.
 Fans were not happy and her religious following was insulted by her moving away from the faith-based music that her career had been centered around for decades.